 Borel Global Fellows

-- African students with a BS degree (or equivalent) in plant science, agronomy, horticulture, agricultural economics or a related discipline.
+- African students with a BS degree (or equivalent) in plant science, agronomy, horticulture, agricultural economics, wildlife ecology, entomology, soil science or microbiology or related discipline.

 - English language proficiency.